 At Terronera, management planned a \$2.3 million, 10,000 metres drill program to test other mineralized veins, complete the PFS, and advance the site infrastructure.
 At the end of Q1, 2017, management updated its NI 43-101 Mineral Resource and Reserve Estimates and completed the PFS as described under "Development Activities".
 Subsequent to the completion of the PFS, a further 50 holes totaling 12,000 metres of drilling was completed along the Terronera vein, La Luz vein and other veins.
 Exploration activities at Terronera continued to expand the high grade, silver-gold mineralized zones to greater depths within the Terronera vein and at shallow depths within the La Luz vein.
 Drilling in the Terronera vein expanded the main high grade, mineralized zone down to 400 metre depths over a 600 metre length, still open to the depth and to the southeast.
-In addition to the main zone, drilling intercepted mineralized zone.
+In addition to the main zone, drilling intercepted mineralized footwall and hanging wall splays.
+In some places, the splays merge to form one very thick mineralized zone.